-Since the Museum developed its Reflect RAP, it has conducted an audit on the number of Aboriginal and Torres Strait Islander communities and groups with which it had developed previous working relationships.
-Since then, the Reflect RAP has been a tool for Museum staff to look at ways in which it engages and ways it can improve the relationships and build new ones.
+Since the Museum developed its Reflect RAP, it has enabled the Museum to conduct an audit on the number of Aboriginal and Torres Strait Islander communities and groups in which we have developed previous working relationships with.
+Since then, the Reflect RAP has been a tool for Museum staff to look at ways in which we engage and ways we can improve the relationships and build new ones.

-The Reflect RAP is also an avenue for Museum staff to build their knowledge and understanding about Aboriginal and Torres Strait Islander Peoples and cultures.
+The Reflect RAP is also an avenue for Museum staff to build their knowledge and understanding about Aboriginal and Torres Strait Islander peoples, cultures, and traditional way of life.